 Tensioner

-Modern chainsaws often have automatic tensioners that reduce the amount of maintenance the user needs to conduct.
+Modern chainsaws often have automatic tensioners that reduce the maintenance the user needs to conduct.

 Nose